dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 -->
 [!code-csharp[ConversionByConverterInstanceWithMappingHints](../../../samples/core/Modeling/ValueConversions/EnumToStringConversions.cs?name=ConversionByConverterInstanceWithMappingHints)]

-Now anywhere this converter will create non-unicode database columns with max length of 20.
+Now any time this converter is used, the database column will be non-unicode with a max length of 20.
 However, these are only hints since they are be overridden by any facets explicitly set on the mapped property.

 ## Examples